FirestormAngel/raspberry-documentation/README.md

     tmpfs             365M      0   365M   0% /run/user/1000
 ```

+#### Permission to scan
+DISCLAIMER: Before performing this step, make sure you are authorized with a written permission from whoever owns the transit/outside network.
+* Don't scan networks from your Internet provider without written permission.
+* Doing so, without permission might render your Internet connection - DEAD.

-Step 7: Schedule NMAP tasks to download and scan networks.
+Step 1: Schedule NMAP tasks to download and scan networks.
 ```bash
 $ crontab -e
 ```